ivostoykov/AIWebFormFill/README.md

 No doubt, there are many well-sophisticated tools and solutions out there that may satisfy a wide range of needs.

 This one is different.
 It was created with privacy in mind.
-That means that the data you use stays locally on your machine and is neither shared nor stored outside it.
+Your data is stored in browser extension storage and can optionally sync across your signed-in browser instances through the browser's built-in sync mechanism.
+This allows you to reuse your form data across devices without manual export/import.
 What fields will be filled by this tool is entirely up to you.

 ### And the best part - it is free, [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software), and will remain such.